 Installation timing, time from installation to full performance, and maintenance period and activities.

 An approved alternative management practice that provides pollutant reductions equivalent to or better than the reductions that would be achieved by the 100-foot setback.
 Alternative practices must be approved by Ecology prior to use.
 Submit an updated MPPP to Ecology according to procedures in S4.A.5.c When the Permittee proposes alternatives.
-The updated MPPP must include maps showing the field IDs and locations where the practice will be implemented and supporting information demonstrating that the practice will be as effective as the 100-foot application setback.are home to
+The updated MPPP must include maps showing the field IDs and locations where the practice will be implemented and supporting information demonstrating that the practice will be as effective as the 100-foot application setback.

+In areas where CAFOs discharge to surface waters, that is endangered species habitat, the CAFO shall construct riparian buffers according to recommendations from Ecology’s Voluntary Clean Water Guidance for Agriculture, Chapter 12, Riparian Areas and Surface Water Protection.

 S4.O Manure Export

 Manure is exported from the Permittee’s CAFO to an unaffiliated party when the Permittee no longer has control of how the manure is used.
+The unaffiliated party receiving exported manure must obtain a nutrient application permit to apply manure, litter, wastewater, or processed waste from CAFOs to land.
+The Permittee must maintain a copy on file of the nutrient application permit for any manure recipient.

 The Permittee must provide the most recent manure, litter, process wastewater, or other organic by-product nutrient analysis to the recipient as part of export.
 If the Permittee is exporting digestate, the nutrient analysis must be from within the last 5000 cubic yards (approximately 1,010,000 gallons) of digestate generated.